 The Southwold Sailors’ Reading Room was built in 1864 as a refuge for fishermen and mariners when not engaged at sea, as an endeavour to keep them out of the pubs and encourage them in Christian ideals.
-This large room was designed with a hinged wooden partition, which nowadays is permanently closed to form a recreational room and a small museum.

 Displays of a seafaring nature line the walls and fill glass cabinets.
 Pictures and portraits of local fishermen and seascapes, model ships and maritime paraphernalia offer a fascinating history of Southwold’s connections with the sea.